rilldata/rill/docs/docs/reference/connectors/athena.md

 ```bash
 aws iam get-user --no-cli-pager
 ```
 If it prints information about your user, there is nothing more to do.
-Rill will be able to connect to Athena that you have access to.
+Rill will be able to connect to any existing Athena instances that your user has privileges to access.

 If you do not have the AWS CLI installed and authenticated, follow these steps: